benjaminwest1046/robotdog/README.md

 # robotdog

 This repo is for a simple robot dog that was made by myself and Jamie King during a Nodebot meetup.
 We had approximately one day to hookup our environment, put together a robot and program it to do something sweet.
+We split this project up by hardware and software, with Jamie handling the hardware and construction while I did the programming.

-The following hardware was used on the project:
+Hardware:
 * Arduino Uno
 * 4 servos (for leg movement)
 * A couple leds (for eyes)
 * Popsicle sticks and tape (for the body)

-Software Used:
+Software:
 * Arduino/StandardFirmata (For communicating with microcontroller)
 * JohnnyFive (nodebot library)
 * Node.js